shortdark/num-of-posts/post-stats/readme.txt

 == Description ==

 This is a simple plugin to look at the volume of posts per year and the volume of posts in each category.
-It obviously works better the more posts you have over the longer period, and if you use categories.
+It obviously works best if you have posts over multiple years, and if you use categories.

 == Installation ==